12 New Year's Money Resolutions

 5. Save for retirement

-6. Work on your credit score
+6. Build your credit score

-7. Make a debt plan
+7. Make a plan for tackling debt

 8. Do your taxes early

-9. Make budgeting easier
+9. Make tech your budgeting friend

 10. Switch from plastic to paper

 Overall spending can sometimes go up when using a credit card versus cash.
 If you have credit card debt, resolve to make a simple change to keep that debt from growing—use cash instead of card to help you stick to only using the money you have

 11. Review your insurance policies